 Not finding the right kind of partners:

-And they have realized the need to update themselves because competitors are breathing down their necks.
+Some brand custodians realize the need to update themselves because competitors are breathing down their necks.

 These guys hunt for people.

 But they don’t get the right digital partners because they don’t know who the right guys are for their sort of job.